SAXOPHOBIA Bratislava

 Programme:

-The concert will feature compositions for our audience by lesser-known as well as well-known composers for solo saxophone with piano accompaniment, as well as original compositions for saxophones, several of which have been dedicated to the performers, including several Slovak premieres.
+J. S. Bach, Alexander Albrecht, Özkan Manav, Fazil Say and others.
+The concert will feature compositions by lesser-known but also well-known authors for solo saxophone with piano accompaniment or saxophone quartet, several of which were dedicated to the performers, including several Slovak premieres.

 Concert duration: 60 minutes without intermission